Here Be Dragons Episode 4

 Was Father talking in a slow and pedantic manner to Zubin as a deliberate ploy to needle Flammia?
 It seemed to be working: she was trying to crush her helm one-handed.

 “If I may, Design Master Brassard,” said the priest, making Prentyze groan to himself in frustration at the further delay.
 “Copper?
 Really?
 It’s such a soft metal.
-Surely, a copper harpoon can never puncture dragon scales?”
+Surely, a copper harpoon can never puncture dragon hide?”

 Like illustrations of volcanoes in Prentyze’s books, Flammia erupted.
 “For the love of Aloysia, Brassard!
 If you don’t end this now, I’m going in by myself!
 And may She damn you all to the Underplane for wasting time!”